AltropInc/alt/doc/script/StatementsJump.md

 ## The `fallthrough` Statement

 A branch statement such as switch and match causes the program to begin executing a selected block, or branch code, that matches the case given for that block.
 Once the branch code is executed, the branch statement is completed.
-The **fallthrough** statement is used to skip the rest of the code in the current branch and continue to execute the code present in the next branch without checking if case for the next branch is a match.
+Unlike the switch statement in C-derived languages, the execution does not continue (fallthrough) to the next branch after the matching branch is executed.
+The **fallthrough** statement is used to implement the C-style fallthrough behavior.
+It skips the rest of the code in the current branch and continues to execute the code present in the next branch without checking if the case for the next branch is a match.
 The following branch statements may have a fallthrough statement in their bodies:

 * [**switch** statement](StatementSwitch.md)
 * [**match** statement](StatementMatch.md)